-It’s the time of year where we mix business with pleasure.
+It’s the time of year where we mix business with pleasure; the works Christmas Party.
 But this doesn’t mean letting your hair down completely, sadly.
 This is where knowing your limit is most important.
 What you do, how you behave, at this one party is extremely important because it’ll be noticed by those who have deciding factors on your career progression.

 Here’s our top tips to help you get through the party and have fun along the way: